 Shipping weight represents the gross weight in kilograms of shipments, including the weight of moisture content, wrappings, crates, boxes, and containers (other than cargo vans and similar substantial outer containers).

--
+T - Z

 Tare Weight

-The weight of a ULD and tie down materials without the weight of the goods it contains.
+The weight of a ULD and tie-down materials without the weight of the goods it contains.

 Temporary Importation under Bond

-When an importer makes entry of articles and claimed to be exempt from duty under Chapter 98, Subchapter XIII, Harmonized Tariff Schedule of the United States, a bond is posted with Customs which guarantees that these items will be exported within a specified time frame (usually within one year from the date of importation).
+When an importer makes entry of articles and claimed to be exempt from duty under Chapter 98, Subchapter XIII, Harmonised Tariff Schedule of the United States, a bond is posted with Customs which guarantees that these items will be exported within a specified time frame (usually within one year from the date of importation).
 Failure to export these items makes the importer liable for the payment of liquidated damages for breach of the bond conditions.

 Title

-In the United States the certificate of title for a vehicle or boat(also known as a car title or pink slip; or pinks in the plural) is a legal form, establishing a person or business as the legal owner of a vehicle.
+In the United States, the certificate of title for a vehicle or boat(also known as a car title or pink slip; or pinks in the plural) is a legal form, establishing a person or business as the legal owner of a vehicle.

-Transshipment refers to the act of sending an exported product through an intermediate country before routing it to the country intended to be its final destination.
+Transhipment refers to the act of sending an exported product through an intermediate country before routing it to the country intended to be its final destination.

 Twenty-Foot Equivalent Unit ( TEU )